GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-- There are two key points
+- There are two points

-1. Set the destination to `Destination page`.
+1. set the destination to `Destination page`
-2. Pass the current page's pet information to the link destination.
+2. Give the link destination the pet information of the current page.

 - The following page shows an image of the setup, so let's start by setting it up yourself!